Introduction

 If you're not getting the results you expect:

-Try a reference image: If you have a specific style or design in mind, upload a reference image
+Try a reference image: If you have a specific style or design in mind, upload a reference image alongside your prompt

 Simplify: Break complex edits into multiple simple edits